dlt-hub/dlt/docs/website/docs/reference/performance.md

 * Connection and timeout errors

-    When the remote server is unreachable, connection is unexpectedly dropped or when the request takes longer than the configured `timeout`.
+    When the remote server is unreachable, the connection is unexpectedly dropped or when the request takes longer than the configured `timeout`.

 ### Customizing retry settings